 It will happen at some point: you will start to miss the food from home.
 For some a meal every few weeks is enough, others require western food every day.
 In the tourist areas (Ao Nang, Klong Muang, Phi Phi, Ko Lanta in high season), there is a reasonably good choice of western restaurants, that are run by expats themselves, and thus offer fairly authentic food.
 See our restaurant guides for details on specific restaurants.

 Drinks-wise, good wine is quite hard to find and very expensive when you do.
 This also goes for beer – although there are specialist pubs in Ao Nang which have a better selection than most, including draught Guinness.
-International brand spirits and soft drinks are available everywhere.
+International brand spirits and soft drinks are available everywhere – if it’s not in Makro, try Ao Nang Whiskey, or Sanit Panich in Krabi Town opposite the post office.

 - Krabi transport connections